Corporate Governance in GC Rieber Shipping ASA

 The Company’s objective is to provide a competitive return on the shareholders’ invested capital through payment of a dividend and appreciation of the share price.
 In considering the scope of the dividend, the Board of Directors emphasises the Company’s capacity to pay dividends, the need to have a healthy level of equity and to have adequate financial resources for future growth and investments, while allowing for extraordinary dividends when capitalising on investments.

 Authorisations granted to the Board of Directors to increase the Company’s share capital shall normally be restricted to specific purposes.
-In 2018 the Company conducted two share capital increases, see note 12 to the consolidated accounts for further details.
-As at 31.12.2018 there were no such authorisations granted to the Board of Directors.
+As at 31.12.2019 there were no such authorisations granted to the Board of Directors.